Stepwise Goal-Driven Networks for Trajectory Prediction: Conclusion

 \section{Conclusion}

-In this paper, we presented Stepwise Goal-Driven Network (SGNet) to tackle the trajectory prediction problem.
-Unlike most existing goal-driven models that only estimates final destination or distant goals, SGNet predicts both long- and short-term goals and explicitly incorporates these estimated future states into both encoder and decoder.
-We show that these goals can help to predict the trajectory as well as to better capture the historical observations.
-Our Stepwise Goal Estimator (SGE) can be used as a general plugin module, and is robust to various ways to be implemented.
-We conducted extensive experiments on three first-person and two bird's eye view datasets to evaluate both the effectiveness and robustness of the proposed approach.
-Experimental results show that our models outperform the state-of-the-art methods.
-In the future, we plan to include object interaction and environment information to enhance our model, and to consider ego-motion which would help our model in first-person trajectory prediction.
+We presented SGNet to tackle the trajectory prediction problem.
+Unlike most existing goal-driven models that only estimates final destination or distant goals, SGNet predicts both long- and short-term goals and explicitly incorporates these estimated future states.
+We showed that these goals can help to predict the trajectory.
+We conducted extensive experiments on three first-person and three bird's eye view datasets to evaluate the proposed approach.
+Experimental results showed the effectiveness and robustness of our models against the state-of-the-art methods.